 Q506: What is identity theft and what can be done about it?

-Your personal information is a very valuable tool to a criminal and you should take steps to protect it.
-A few basic tips are,
+Your personal information is a valuable tool to a criminal and you should take steps to protect it.
+A few basic tips are:

-- Never throw away bank/credit card statements and receipts (especially those with your name and card details on), always shred them
+- Never throw away bank or credit cards, statements and receipts, especially those with your name and card details on, always shred them.

-- Always keep valuable documents (driving licence, passport, bank statements) in a safe place i.e. a locked drawer
+- Always keep valuable documents e.g. driving licence, passport, bank statements in a safe place out of sight from others.

-- Never divulge your pin number or passwords to anyone, a bank will never ask for them in full
+- Never divulge your pin number or passwords to anyone, a bank will never ask for them.

-- Be wary of giving your personal details to anyone over the phone, always check that they are genuine
+- Be vigilant when giving your personal details to anyone over the phone, always check that their credentials are genuine.

-you have not received a credit/debit card and you were expecting one
+you have not received a credit or debit card and you were expecting one

 - you have items on your bank or credit card statement that are not yours